Banner for GCV Human Microbiome special report

 The spinout has raised a total $8.06m.
 Its last funding round was in 2020 when it raised $6.6m in a series B round.
 The University of Tokyo’s Edge Capital Partners, Universal Materials Incubator and the Japan Science and Technology Agency participated in the round.

-CC Bio
+CC Bio (Acquired)

-• Based in: UK
+- Based in UK

 UK-based CC Bio develops microbiome editing technologies that harness enzymes derived from bacterial viruses to locate and kill disease-causing bacteria.
 Its drug discovery platform Zeus allows for the engineering and editing of the microbiome with surgical precision.